 My pantry is L-shaped.
 When you open the door, this is what is facing you.
 From top to bottom: In terms of my pantry organization, I keep liquor, vases, and items not used very often on the top shelf.
 The second shelf down, from left to right, holds my vegetable and beef stock, my baking supplies organized into use (extracts, food coloring, chocolate stuff, etc…) I found the metal mesh trays and mounted label holders onto the trays and then printed out the labels in an old-looking font.

 The next shelf down holds, from left to right, my chicken stock and bone broth (I did a big can between the time I took the top photo and this one!), jars of dried beans, the few items I buy in cans and jars (olives, refried beans, Asian sauces) and farther to the right you see my Costco brand canned and diced tomatoes.
 For what it’s worth, all of Costco’s branded canned items (Kirklands) are in BPA-free cans!
 Got this straight from the Costco employee on that specific task force.
 Yay for Costco.

 From this angle, you can see the bottom shelf and the floor.
 The bottom shelf holds oatmeal toppings in the wire basket, dried fruit in the wine crate and dog goodies.
 I store my crock pots, pressure canner and large canning pot on the floor.

 Here’s a view to the right side of the pantry.
-Very top shelf holds more items used infrequently, decorative type stuff.
+The very top shelf holds more items used infrequently, decorative type stuff.
 Next three shelves down hold nuts, nut butters and snacks and some odds and ends.
-Next shelf holds items used infrequently (Vinegars and cooking wines, Worcestershire sauce, unopened mustards, molasses, etc…) I buy cans of Coconut Milk in bulk from Amazon Subscribe and Save, and they’re down there too.
+The next shelf holds items used infrequently (Vinegars and cooking wines, Worcestershire sauce, unopened mustards, molasses, etc…) I buy cans of Coconut Milk in bulk from Amazon Subscribe and Save, and they’re down there too.
 You can see my canning supplies on the bottom shelf.